ryan-xin/social-proof-section-master/README.md

 - View the optimal layout for the section depending on their device's screen size

+Here is my [solutions](https://social-proof-section-master-teal.vercel.app/).
+Please let me know if you have any suggestions.

 ## What I learned

 - Use flex to vertical and horizontal align child element: set parent 'display: flex; height: 100%; align-item: center; justify-content: center'.
 Set child element a width.